kovitikus/hecate-mud/docs/general/mud_online_hosting.md

 ### Introduction
 * [Table of Contents](https://github.com/kovitikus/hecate/blob/master/docs/general/mud_online_hosting.md#table-of-contents)

 This tutorial is geared toward those using Windows 10.
-It can still be used as a reference for Linux users, but those users shouldn't need much guidance, if any.
+It can still be used as a reference for Linux users.

 Online hosting covered in this tutorial is presented via **[Digital Ocean](https://www.digitalocean.com/)**, but [Linode](https://www.linode.com/) is pretty much exactly the same.
 Both options are paid hosting and will cost roughly $5 USD a month.
 There is a free option through Amazon Web Services (AWS), but it is generally more complex and it is not covered in this tutorial.

 You can find a list of recommended hosting options [here](https://github.com/evennia/evennia/wiki/Online-Setup#hosting-options) in the Evennia documentation.

+Another important thing to keep in mind is that Long-term Support versions of Linux will not always support the latest version of Python.
+Be certain to check the highest version of Python supported on the Linux distribution that you are planning to use and compare it with the Python version you wish to use for Evennia.

 ***
 ### Windows Subsystem for Linux